-

 “If weight loss is your goal, the biggest change you can make is your diet,” says Ange.
 “And when it comes to exercise, a mix of cardio and strength training including things like weights is the most effective approach.”

-How to start weight lifting for women
+How to start strength training for women

 Start small

 As with any sport, or new skill, it’s important to start small and build up with weight lifting.
-That could mean starting with a 20-minute workout a couple of times a week, says Ange.
+That could mean starting with a 20 minute workout a couple of times a week, says Ange.

 “Generally when starting out, it’s usually a much lighter weight and anywhere between 8-15 repetitions of each exercise.
 Start with two sets of each exercise, then as you get stronger over time, maybe adding a third set and adding more weights from there.”